worfero/gateway/README.md

-# Gateway entre Modbus TCP e OPC UA
+# Gateway between Modbus TCP e OPC UA

-Protótipo de um gateway open source entre Modbus TCP e OPC UA desenvolvido em Python como Trabalho de Conclusão de Curso em Engenharia Mecatrônica.

-O gateway suporta conversões tanto de Modbus para OPC UA quanto de OPC UA para Modbus, e de quebra ainda possui funcionalidade de conversão entre Modbus TCP e Modbus RTU.
-Além disso, possui uma interface gráfica para configuração de parâmetros.

-Por ora, a aplicação foi testada apenas em Windows.
+Prototype of an open source gateway between Modbus TCP protocol and OPC UA developed using Python as a project for Final Paper in my Mechatronics Engineering graduation.

+It is able to convert both Modbus to OPC UA and OPC UA to Modbus data structure and communication parameters and also has a feature that converts Modbus TCP to serial based and vice versa.
+Besides, it has a simple HTML based user interface for parameter configuration and mode selection.

+For now, the application is Windows only.

-## Dependências
+## Dependencies

-Para que o código seja compilado corretamente, é necessário instalar algumas dependências, conforme a lista abaixo:
+For the code to be properly compiled, there are some necessary dependencies.
+Besides of Python itself, the following packages are needed:

 pymodbus: pip install pymodbus
 Free OPC UA: pip install opcua

+## Execution

+To start the application, simply use the command py api.py with cmd within the folder it is downloaded.
+The user interface can be accessed at localhost in any web browser.

-## Execução
+## Further Development

-Para inicializar o gateway, é necessário baixar o repositório e executar o comando py api.py através do cmd dentro da pasta local.
+It was intended for the application to run embedded in a Raspberry Pi, but due to time limitations related to finishing the final paper, it was not developed.
+Feel free to try though.